ClusterHQ/flocker/docs/labs/docker-plugin.rst

 How it works
 ============

-The Flocker Docker plugin means you can run containers with named volumes without worrying which server in your cluster the volume is on.
+The Flocker Docker plugin means you can run containers with named volumes without worrying which server your data is on.

-The Flocker will create or move the volumes in place as necessary.
+The plugin will create or move the volumes in place as necessary.

 The Flocker Docker plugin operates on the ``name`` passed to Docker in the ``docker run`` command and associates it with a Flocker dataset with the same name (i.e. with metadata ``name=foo``).

-There are three main cases:
+There are three main cases which the plugin handles:

 * If the volume does not exist at all on the Flocker cluster, it is created on the host which requested it.
 * If the volume exists on a different host, it is moved in-place before the container is started.